m-check1B/cline/boss_agent_api/README.md

-# Boss Agent API (VS Code Extension)
+# Boss Agent API

-This VS Code extension serves as an intermediary between the Cline VS Code extension and the Boss Agent.
-It provides an API layer that allows the Boss Agent to control and interact with the Cline extension, enabling more advanced AI-assisted coding capabilities.
+The Boss Agent API is a VS Code extension that serves as an intermediary between the Cline extension and an AI-powered agent, providing advanced coding assistance.

 ## Features

-- Connects to the Boss Agent via WebSocket
+- Process coding goals using AI
-- Translates Boss Agent commands into Cline extension actions
+- Interact with the Cline extension to perform coding tasks
-- Provides an API for project analysis, code generation, refactoring, and more
+- Display results in a user-friendly webview
+- Maintain a history of processed goals
+- Cancel ongoing goal processing
-- Handles asynchronous communication between the Boss Agent and Cline extension
+- Manage Cline extension context and history

-## Setup
+## Installation

-1. Ensure you have the Cline VS Code extension installed.
+1. Install the Cline extension in VS Code.
-2. Install this Boss Agent API extension in VS Code.
+2. Install this Boss Agent API extension.
-3. Configure the extension settings:
+3. Configure the extension settings (see Configuration section).
-   - `clineBossAgentApi.serverUrl`: WebSocket URL for connecting to the Boss Agent (default: ws://localhost:8765)

 ## Usage

-This extension works in the background and doesn't require direct user interaction.
-It automatically connects to the Boss Agent when activated and listens for commands.

-## API Endpoints

-The Boss Agent API exposes the following endpoints:
+1. Open the Boss Agent webview from the VS Code activity bar.

-- `analyze_project`: Analyze the current project structure and codebase
-- `generate_code`: Generate code based on a given prompt
-- `refactor_code`: Refactor code in a specified file
-- `suggest_improvements`: Suggest improvements for a given file
+2. Enter your coding goal in the input field.
+3. Click "Process Goal" to start processing.
+4. View the results in the webview.
+5. Use the goal history to revisit previous goals and their results.

+## Configuration

+Configure the following settings in VS Code:

+- `bossClineAgentApi.serverUrl`: WebSocket URL for the agentic framework server (default: ws://localhost:8765)

+## Commands

+- `Boss Cline Agent API: Connect to Server`: Manually connect to the WebSocket server
+- `Boss Agent: Open Webview`: Open the Boss Agent webview
+- `Boss Agent: Cancel Current Goal`: Cancel the currently processing goal
-- `run_tests`: Run tests for the project or a specific module
+- `Boss Agent: Run Tests`: Run the test suite for the Boss Agent API

-- `create_file`, `read_file`, `update_file`, `delete_file`: File operations
+## Cline Extension Integration

+The Boss Agent API now provides deeper integration with the Cline extension:

+- Get and set Cline context
+- Retrieve and clear Cline history
-- `search_and_replace`: Perform project-wide search and replace
+- Perform Cline-specific actions like code generation, refactoring, and improvement suggestions

-## Troubleshooting

-If you encounter issues:

-1. Check the VS Code output panel for logs (select "Boss Agent API" from the dropdown)
-2. Ensure the Boss Agent is running and accessible at the configured WebSocket URL
-3. Verify that the Cline extension is properly installed and activated

-For more detailed information, refer to the main project README.
+For detailed information on these interactions, refer to the `vscode_bridge.py` file.

+## Development

+To set up the development environment:

+1. Clone the repository.
+2. Run `npm install` to install dependencies.
+3. Open the project in VS Code.
+4. Press F5 to start debugging the extension.

+## Testing

+Refer to the [TESTING.md](./TESTING.md) file for detailed information on running tests, known limitations, and edge cases.

+## Error Handling

+The Boss Agent API implements error handling at various levels:

+- WebSocket connection errors
+- Command execution errors
+- Cline extension interaction errors

+Errors are logged and, where appropriate, displayed to the user via VS Code's information/error messages.

+## Contributing

+Contributions are welcome!
+Please read our contributing guidelines before submitting pull requests.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.